Hawaii Leadership Residency

 Opportunities

-What is an Alaka’i?
+What is an “Alaka’i?”

-Mentor/Teacher: leading the residents to Jesus
+Mentor/Teacher: leading residents to Jesus (through small groups, teaching, 1-on-1)

 Service Site Supervisor: overseeing functions of farm, production, markets, and kids house